noelwelsh/generator-diversity/paper/formalism.md

 Finally we have some post-condition $post: B \rightarrow Bool$, that determines if $f$'s output is acceptable, given some choice of input.

-Generators define a graph, or more correctly a tree, of possible program executions.
+Generators define a directed graph, or more correctly a tree, of possible program executions.
 Vertices in the graph are calls to `Select`, and edges are the deterministic execution that occurs between one call to `Select` and another.
 This allows us to formulate the data generation problem as one of graph search.

+*This needs more exposition*

+This formulation allows us to immediately formulate three baseline algorithm for data generation:

+1. random sampling, which is the current practice and which we have discussed earlier;
+2. breadth-first search to enumerate all possible test inputs; and
+3. depth-first search, also to enumerate all possible test inputs.

+In general the size of the set of test inputs is infinite, so complete enumeration is not feasible.

 One way to measure diversity is to use Bayesian surprise.
 Given data $D$, in this case samples from a generator, and a model $M$, in this case a generator, Bayesian surprise is defined as